Symmetric Ghost Lagrange Densities for the Coupling of Gravity to Gauge Theories: Introduction

+where ` \(\cdot\) ' denotes a scalar product on the corresponding Lie algebra and \(\dif V_g\) denotes the Riemannian volume form, see below for the definition.
+In particular, this can be generated from the following \emph{gauge fixing fermion}

-This construction has the advantages of being rather simple to calculate.
-In addition, it provides an immediate interpretation for the equations of motion for the ghost and antighost fields: While the ghost field is constructed to satisfy residual gauge transformations as equations of motion, the antighost field is acting as a Lagrange multiplier therefore.
+which is a functional in ghost degree minus one, via the action of the corresponding BRST operator \(S \coloneq \delta_\theta\) (see \defnsaref{defn:diffeomorphism_brst_operator}{defn:gauge_brst_operator}), i.e.\ \(\mathcal{L}_\text{GF-FP-Ghost} \coloneq S \chi\), cf.\ \cite[Propositions 3.6 and 4.5]{Prinz_5}.
+This construction has the advantage of being rather simple to calculate.
+In addition, it provides an immediate interpretation for the equations of motion of the ghost and antighost fields: While the ghost field is constructed to satisfy residual gauge transformations as equations of motion, the antighost field is acting as the corresponding Lagrange multiplier.
 Unfortunately, the apparent asymmetry between the ghost and antighost results in an intransparent relationship between these two fields.
 This becomes in particular relevant when analyzing the longitudinal and transversal contributions of the corresponding Feynman integrals.
-In particular, the cancellation identities for the Faddeev--Popov ghosts are quite involved: Cancellation identities are diagrammatic cancellations resulting from longitudinal projections, cf.\ \cite{tHooft_Veltman,Citanovic,Sars_PhD,Kissler_Kreimer,Gracey_Kissler_Kreimer,Kissler,Prinz_7}.
+Specifically, they can be understood via the so-called \emph{cancellation identities}, which establish pairwise cancellations of longitudinally contracted Feynman graphs in the perturbative expansion, cf.\ \cite{Prinz_7,tHooft_Veltman,Citanovic,Kissler_Kreimer,Gracey_Kissler_Kreimer,Kissler,Prinz_9}.
+Notably, when combined with the parametric representation of Feynman integrals, they can be also summarized into the definition of a third graph polynomial --- the so-called \emph{Corolla polynomial} --- cf.\ \cite{Kreimer_Yeats,Kreimer_Sars_vSuijlekom,Sars_PhD,Prinz_1,Golz_PhD}.
 Thus, this article is devoted to a proper derivation of symmetric ghost Lagrange densities using appropriate gauge fixing bosons, BRST and anti-BRST operators.
-More precisely, the ghost Lagrange densities in this article are Hermitian with respect to the ghost conjugation, i.e.\
+More precisely, the resulting Lagrange densities of \emph{Quantum Gauge Theories (QGT)}\footnote{On the level of the Lagrange density, we use the word \emph{quantum} to indicate that the gauge fixing and ghost Lagrange densities have been added, such that a perturbative Feynman graph expansion is possible, i.e.\ the propagator of the gauge boson can be calculated and loop-level expressions are transversal.} with a symmetric ghost construction are Hermitian with respect to the ghost conjugation \(\dagger\) of \defnref{defn:ghost-conjugation}, i.e.\